richardturnnidge/uart1_demo/README.md

 If using a Pico, save the Python code as main.py and will will run when just provided with power.

-The Pico sends a command bytes, followed by a hex code of the value as it is not easy to send full byte values over serial.
+The Pico sends a command byte, followed by a hex code of the value as it is not easy to send full byte values over serial.

 In this example, a command 'R' is sent to indicate the Right potentiometer, followed by a value such as A6.
 The hex is then converted back to a single decimal byte and stored.